Vifambre/hello-world/README.md

 We are now learning how to push the modifications made to the GitHub repository.

 "Master yourself, master the enemy" - Lonely blind monk

+Edit 3:
+After learning about the "git push" command, we are now learning about the "git pull" command: it is used to update the repository in your computer from the changes done to your repository in GitHub (this is your remote), in order for them to be the same.
+This is better since you'll work on an always updated version of your code.

+"My shield is my sword!" - Curly mustached big guy